Theaamirkhan/testrepo/README.md

 # testrepo

-##Editing the file
+  ##Editing the file.

   its a markdown file in this repositry.